- March 27, 2020

 - Decreased variable interest home loan rates by 0.15% effective from 27th March, 2020

-- Allow customers to request a repayment deferral for up to six-months, with a review at three-months, with interest capitalised*
+- Allow customers to request a repayment deferral for up to six months, with a review at three-months, with interest capitalized*

 For small businesses customers, ANZ will:

 - A 0.25% p.a. decrease in variable interest small business loan rates effective from 27th March, resulting in a 0.50% reduction